apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 1. Use `exit()` with custom messages to inform users about the Actor's achievemts or issues.

-2. The `exit()` method emits `exit` event allowing componets to perform cleanup or state presistence.
+2. The `exit()` method emits `exit` event allowing componets to perform cleanup or state persistence.

 Example of a failed exit using a shorthand method: